epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   }
   ```

-4. Initialize the backend and apply the changes.
+4. Initialize the backend and apply the changes:

   ```bash
   terraform init